pyconll/pyconll/docs/pyconll/schema.rst

             pass

 The lifecycle methods (``__accept_meta__``, ``__accept_token__``, ``__finalize__``) allow custom sentence implementations to process data incrementally during parsing, enabling streaming scenarios and custom initialization logic.

+A functional equivalent to MySentence is provided in ``pyconll.shared.Sentence[T]`` as this is likely the most common sentence implementation that will be needed in conll based parsing.

 API
 ----------------------------------